guywhorley/atom-pseudocode/README.md

 1. Place the folder 'pseudocode-syntax' into the \{ATOM_ROOT_DIR\}/packages directory.
 2. Place the folder 'language-pseudocode' into the \{ATOM_ROOT_DIR\}/packages directory.
-3. In the Atom Editor > Packages > Settings View > Manage Themes: set "Sytax Theme" = Pseudocode.
+3. In the Atom Editor > Packages > Settings View > Manage Themes: set "Syntax Theme" = Pseudocode.

 ## package: <q>language-pseudocode</q>